 To create a YouTube channel, go to YouTube and click the “Sign In” button on the top-right corner.

-Don’t be confused if you are redirected to the Google sign-in page: the sign-in process to YouTube takes place through Google.
-In case you have a Google account already, simply fill your login and password to sign in to your YouTube account.
+Don’t be confused if you are redirected to the Google sign-in page: the sign-in process to YouTube takes place through a Google account.
+In case you have a Google account already, simply fill your login and password to sign in to your YouTube channel.

 And if you don’t have an account yet, go with “Create Account.”
 Depending on the purpose of your account, you can create a personal channel or one for your business.
 However, the creation process is identical in both cases.
 In this article, we will take a look at how to create an account for your business.
 To proceed, click on “To manage my business.”

 From the page you’re redirected to, select “Create a Gmail account instead” under the email box.
 Fill in all the boxes and click “Next.”
-Make sure to remember the email address and the password as you will be using them to log in to your account.
+Make sure to remember the email address and the password as you will be using them to log in to your Google account.